Acura Integra Revival Officially Teased In Surprise Announcement

 With "Spring 2022" mentioned in the social media posts published by Acura, it means the fifth-generation Integra will likely be available for the 2023 model year.
 The adjacent teaser image shows the car’s name debossed into the front bumper, while the sharp LED headlights are quite similar to those of the TLX Type S.

 When it does eventually arrive, it's going to give fans of affordable sports cars another alternative to the likes of Subaru BRZ / Toyota GR 86 and Nissan Z, which are all switching to the next-generation model for the 2022 model year.
+As some of you will recall, Acura brand officer Jon Ikeda expressed his interest in doing a hot Type S version of all models, and the Integra would fit that bill better than any other model given its heritage.

 Sources: Acura, dsgolson / Twitter